 Zanzibar.
-The name itself evokes the feeling of bliss, easiness, sun and smile.
+The name itself evokes the feeling of bliss, easiness, sun and smiles.
 Since the first time I heard this name, I put it on my bucket list pretty high.
-Then in 2018 when I was looking to escape cold Europe and greet the new year of 2019 on a beach, my choice was easy.
+Then, in 2018, when I was looking to escape cold Europe and greet the new year of 2019 on a beach, my choice was easy.
 The perfect beaches there are synonymous with the name Zanzibar.

 My initial plan was to stay for 5 days until the 3rd of January but I didn’t think it was enough to experience and appreciate this enchanting place, so I extended my stay for 14 days more.
 Still, I felt it wasn’t sufficient but I promised myself to return.

-Here is the most updated Zanzibar guide for digital nomads who consider this beautiful island as a new base in 2022.
-Due to Covid-19, there have been many restrictions of social distancing introduced to most of the public places.
-The guide is written in accordance with the recent rules and regulations.
+Here is the most updated Zanzibar guide for digital nomads who consider this beautiful island as a new base in 2023.
 Before you decide to visit any place, we recommend checking the opening conditions online.